openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 If you have a AX device where the filesystem has been corrupted, or a file that might have been corrupted, it may be possible to salvage the data.

+**IMPORTANT:** At no point should you accept any offer by Windows of fixing the drive, as this can make things worse!

 ## Step 1: Attempt a manual copy